Collective Management Organisations

 19 Church Walk

-The Publishers Licensing Society was established 30 years ago by the UK publishing industry.
+The Publishers' Licensing Services Ltd was established 30 years ago by the UK publishing industry.
 Its role is to:

 - oversee a collective licensing scheme in the UK for book, journal, and magazine copying;